jearle10/de-cart/README.md

 To get started, you might want to explore the project directory structure and the default configuration file.
 Working with this project in your development environment will not affect any production deployment or identity tokens.

-To learn more before you start working with de-cart, see the following documentation available online:

 ## Installation of the following is required to run this project

 Rust - https://www.rust-lang.org/tools/install